Signs and Symptoms

 Step 3 –Reassessment

-Meet with your Behavior Vet 2-3 times for the best success.
+Meet with your veterinary behaviorist 2-3 times for the best success.
 These are generally scheduled every 4-8 weeks, depending on a patient’s individual needs.
 Some families need more frequent reassessments, especially if they are adding a medication to their pets’ treatment plan or want more involved behavior therapy assistance.
 Reassessments can be done at your home, in clinic, or by phone/video chat (depending on the situation).
-Plan to me working with your Behavior Team at some level for 3-6 months depending on your goals and your pet’s progress.
+Plan to be working with your Behavior Team at some level for 3-6 months depending on your goals and your pet’s progress.

 Dr. E’Lise Christensen, DVM (Dr. C)